|IT Based Tactics||✓|

 Local sex trafficking cases helped spur the creation of a “john school” program in 2010.
 Led by the Lucas County Human Trafficking Coalition, the Prostitution Offender Program of Lucas County was a diversion program limited to sex buyers without prior prostitution-related offenses.
-In exchange for completing the daylong course, which included presentations from local law enforcement, public health officials, and former prostituted women, first-time offenders could have their cases sealed.
+In exchange for completing the daylong course, which included presentations from local law enforcement, public health officials, and formerly prostituted women, first-time offenders could have their cases sealed.
 The program began in 2013, and as of 2018, the john school was still operating and was named “First Offender Prostitution Program – Lucas County.”
 The fee paid by arrested sex buyers was $300, and the program incurred no cost to taxpayers.
 Participants were required to attend a one-time class and remain free from reoffending for one year in order to receive a lesser penalty.
 Men who attended were taught the following:

 • Health risks associated with prostitution